-Mixes or applies pesticides, herbicides, fungicides, or insecticides through sprays, dusts, vapors, soil incorporation, or chemical application on trees, shrubs, lawns, or botanical crops.
-Usually requires specific training and State or Federal certification.
+Mixes or applies pesticides, herbicides, fungicides, or insecticides through sprays, dusts, vapors, soil incorporation, or chemical application on trees, shrubs, lawns, or crops.
+Usually requires specific training and state or federal certification.

 This career is part of the Agriculture, Food and Natural Resources cluster Plant Systems pathway.